How to register and apply for a school nursery place

-You’ll be sent an application form in the January (eight months) before your child is due to start nursery.
-You must complete it and return it to the school.
+If you have registered with a school, you’ll be sent an application form the year your child is due to start nursery.
+You need to complete and return it to your first choice school.
 Your information will be sent to Children, Young People, Education and Skills who allocate nursery places, this usually takes place by March.

 How school nursery places are allocated